qvil/lte-earfcn-calculator/README.md

 ## Example
 [Install](#Install) before execute code.

->Included example code in thie library.
+>Included example code in this library.
 Check this file. `/src/example.js` If you want to execute example try this `node src/example.js`

 ```js
 import LTE from 'lte-earfcn-calculator';